mortie/tlsproxy/README.md

 # tlsproxy

-tlsproxy is mainly a reverse proxy server, meant to be the process listening to port 80, 443, etc, and forwarding the requests to internal ports.
-It also features automatic HTTPS certificates using letsencrypt.
+tlsproxy is a web proxy server, meant to be the process listening to port 80, 443, etc, and forwarding the requests to internal ports.
+It can also serve a directory.
+It features automatic HTTPS certificates using letsencrypt.

 ## Usage